ajseab/Blackjack/README.md

 ## License

-This project is licensed under the BSD License.
+This project is licensed under the BSD-4-Clause License.
 You can find the license details in the [LICENSE](LICENSE) file.

 ## Acknowledgments